Performance Bounds of Model Predictive Control for Unconstrained and Constrained Linear Quadratic Problems and Beyond: Performance Bound for Constrained Problems

 subject to $x_{k+1}=Ax_k+B\mu(x_k)$, $k=0,\,1,\,\dots$.
 The optimal cost function $J^*$ is defined pointwise as

 A stationary policy $\mu^*$ is called \emph{optimal} if

 It has the property that

 if the minimum in \eqref{eq:mu_star} can be attained.
-For the problem considered here, it can be shown that there is a stationary optimal policy.
-A brief discussion regarding the existence of stationary optimal policy is provided in Appendix~\ref{app:existence}.
+For the problem considered here, it may be shown that there is a stationary optimal policy.
+A brief discussion regarding the existence of a stationary optimal policy is provided in Appendix~\ref{app:existence}.

 Similar to the scheme in \eqref{eq:unconstrain_mpc}, we may apply MPC of the following form to solve the problem

 where $K$ is a suitably designed matrix, and $S$ is a suitably designed set.
 If the minimum of \eqref{eq:constrain_mpc} is attained at $(\Tilde{u}_0,\Tilde{u}_1,\dots,\Tilde{u}_{\ell-1})$, then the scheme defines a suboptimal policy by setting $\Tilde{\mu}(x)=\Tilde{u}_0$.
 As in the unconstrained case, we would like to investigate the suboptimality of $\Tilde{\mu}$, depending on the choice of $K$ and $S$, where suboptimality of the policy $\Tilde{\mu}$ is measured by $J_{\Tilde{\mu}}-J^*$.